 Dr. Robert Kaplan Appointed Director of the OBSSR (2011–2014)

-Robert Kaplan becomes the OBSSR’s director after serving as a professor in UCLA’s School of Public Health and School of Medicine.
+Robert Kaplan becomes OBSSR’s director after serving as a professor in the University of California, Los Angeles School of Public Health and School of Medicine.
 During his tenure, the OBSSR invests in the development of the mHealth Collaboratory, an initiative that employs mobile technologies to improve public health and prepares for next-generation technologies and research methods.

 Under Dr. Kaplan’s leadership, the OBSSR also spearheads a training program to help medical schools reform their curricula to bolster behavioral and social science content.
 The OBSSR also holds many short courses to train early-career researchers and doctors in mHealth, dissemination and implementation methods, systems science, and more.